sharma-anuradha/codespaces-in-codespaces/src/External/RPConfiguration/readme.txt

 			sample_payload.txt 			- Defines a sample json payload for creating a plan resource type.

 API Versions
 2019-07-01-preview 		  - Points to Production resource provider.
 2019-07-01-beta    		  - Points to PPE resource provider.
 2019-07-01-alpha   		  - Points to DEV resource provider.
+2019-07-01-privatepreview - Points to Canary resource provider
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 HOW TO UPDATE RPAAS CONFIGURATION